NowakArtur97/Real-Time-Page-Editor/README.md

 - Editing html, css and js code and preview changes live
 - Automatic copying of website files from the GitHub repository to the S3 bucket
+- Replacing the API invoke URL in the JS script with the address from the API gateway using custom CloudFormation resource
+- Deploying code from the editor by sending data in a request to API gateway and saving code as static page files to an S3 bucket using lambda function
+- Hosting a static website on S3 created using the editor
 - Automatic cleaning of S3 buckets after deleting a CloudFormation template
 - Collecting logs from the lambda functions